zahraprivias/zahraprivias/README.md

 Project Name | Description
 --- | ---
 [Finals-BankAccount](https://github.com/zahraprivias/Finals-BankAccount) | Demonstrates ability in using SELECT, FROM, WHERE, JOIN, GROUP BY, and COUNT.
+[Flower-Delivery](https://github.com/zahraprivias/Flower-Delivery) | Demonstrates ability in DDL and DML such as CREATE TABLE, ALTER TABLE, INSERT, UPDATE, SELECT, and CREATE VIEW.

 HTML
 Project Name  | Description